EvansPauliuts/Text-Generator-JetBrains-Academy/README.md

 # Text-Generator-JetBrains-Academy
 This project jetbrains academy https://hyperskill.org/projects/134

 ## Work on project.
-Stage 1/6: Preprocess the text corpus
+Stage 2/6: Break the dataset into bigrams
 ### Objectives

 In order to prepare the corpus for use in this project, we need to take the following important steps:

-1. Open and read the corpus from the provided file ```corpus.txt```.
-The filename should be specified as user input.
-Note that the file is written in UTF-8 encoding, and the file should be in the same folder as your Python script.
-2. Break the corpus into individual words.
-To create a Markov model, we use the simplest form of tokenization: tokens are separated by whitespace characters such as spaces, tabulation, and newline characters.
-Punctuation marks should be left untouched since later on, they will play an important role in signaling where a sentence should end.
-3. Acquire and print the following information about the corpus under the section of the output called ```Corpus statistics```:
-— the number of all tokens;
-— the number of all unique tokens, that is, the number of tokens without repetition.
-Each of the above should be in a new line.
+1. Transform the corpus into a collection of bigrams.
+The results should contain all the possible bigrams from the corpus, which means that:
+— Every token from the corpus should be a head of a bigram with the exception of the last token which cannot become a head since nothing follows it;
+— Every token from the corpus should be a tail of a bigram with the exception of the first token which cannot possibly be the tail of a bigram because nothing precedes it.
-4. Take an integer as user input and print the token with the corresponding index.
+2. Take an integer as user input and print the bigrams with the corresponding index.
 Repeat this process until the string ```exit``` is input.
-Also, make sure that the input index is actually an integer that falls in the range of the corpus.
+Also, make sure that the input is actually an integer that falls in the range of the collection of bigrams.
 If that is not the case, print an error message and request a new input.
-Error messages should contain the types of errors (```Type Error```, ```Index Error```, etc.).
-Each token should be printed in a new line.
+Error messages should contain the types of errors (```Type Error```, ```Value Error```, ```Index Error```, etc.).
+Each bigram should have the format ```Head: [head] Tail: [tail]``` and should be printed in a new line.

 #### Examples
 The greater-than symbol followed by a space (>) represents the user input.